shanmukhipriya99/Namaste-React/Episode-1/Cue-Sum.md

 ### What is the shortcut for the HTML boilerplate?

-### Which tag is used to inject JS into HTML and where shoukd it be placed?
+### Which tag is used to inject JS into HTML and where should it be placed?

 ### How do you create a HTML element with JS?